 And instead of being able to tolerate the stress, we don’t allow sufficient time between all of the changes, and we stack the triggers so that they build up, one on top of another.

 Once they pass the red line, you are going to see exaggerated stress responses.
 Stares and teeth displays or pinned ears and avoidance techniques can turn into defensive attacks.
 This might just be a good old bark or grumble.
 They may urinate (I showed Tilly a new dog coat once and she did this….
-I call her Tilly Piddle for a reason!)
+I called her Tilly Piddle for a reason!)
 They might “give in” completely, overwhelmed by fear.
 They may try to run away or hide.
 In French, we say se sauver, which literally means they try to save themselves.
+Shutting down completely, trying to escape or behaving offensively when they can’t are all ways dogs can try to deal with threats.

 There are lots of things you can do to avoid this situation.